bcgsc/AMPSeek/README.md

 Now, you are ready to run the pipeline (with default inputs):
 ```
+nextflow AMPSeek.nf -profile singularity
-nextflow AMPSeek.nf
+nextflow AMPSeek.nf -profile docker
 ```
 or you can run pipeline with giving the `<url>` you want your data to download from.
 ```
-nextflow AMPSeek.nf --download true --download_from <url>
+nextflow AMPSeek.nf -profile singularity --download_from <url>
 ```

+The input directory that the pipeline checks can be changed with `--data_path` flag.
 You can also specify the output file name and location with `--output_file` and `--output_path` flags respectively.

+Furthermore, the number of threads, timeout amount, and maximum memory can be specified with `--threads`, `--time`, and `--mem` flags, respectively.

-**Note**: If you have your data, you can manually put the data into `AMPSeek/data` folder, but you need to delete the example input (`AMPSeek/data/AMPlify_AMP_test_common.fa`).
+**Note**: If you have your data, you can manually put the data into `AMPSeek/data` folder, but you need to delete the example input (`AMPSeek/data/AMPSeek_data_10.fasta`).